 The College is committed to ensuring that students have a planned careers programme to enable them to make informed choices about their individual careers aspirations.

 The Careers Leader for the College is Rachael Adair, Head of Library and Careers Guidance.
-Rachael can be contacted at email@example.com
+Rachael can be contacted at firstname.lastname@example.org or by calling the Careers and Course Information Office on 030 030 32435.

-The College has a core careers programme which all our full time students (16 – 18 year olds) follow as part of their continuing professional development sessions within their study programme; this includes access to personalised impartial careers guidance from a qualified careers adviser.
+The College has a core careers programme which all our full time students (16 – 18 year olds) follow as part of their continuing personal development sessions within their study programme; this includes access to personalised impartial careers guidance from a qualified careers adviser.

 Our apprentices also have careers activities embedded into their programme.
 Our Careers Guidance Programme for Apprentices provides an overview.